 If you wish to be advised of public procession notifications in your area or a specific area please complete the public processions updates request form.

 We must examine all the factors before deciding whether it would be appropriate to prevent a procession or put conditions on it.
 We need to make sure that any restrictions placed on a procession can be justified and do not affect the rights of those who want to march.

-Decisions are taken by a sub-group of the Licensing Committee or the Executive Director of Corporate Resources in consultation with the Head of Legal Services.
+Decisions are taken by a sub-group of the Licensing Committee or the Executive Director of Finance and Corporate Resources in consultation with the Head of Administration and Legal Services.